bbaserdem/NixCats/Readme.md

 Just items to do later once config is stable

+- [@] Set up linters; bash, dash, dotenv_linter, systemd-analyze, zsh
 - [ ] Modify the category handler to have multiple categories
-- [ ] Set up linters; bash, dash, dotenv_linter, systemdlint, zsh
 - [ ] Find alternative to catppuccin for gruvbox
-- [ ] Find startup time alternative for snacks.dashboard
-- [ ] Snacks explorer not working; explorer not in nixpkgs yet.
 - [ ] Fix overlapping keybinds of mini.nvim
 - [ ] Keybinds for aerial, snacks stuff, gitsigns, trouble, conform, obsidian, vimtex, nabla, mini-map
+- [~] Snacks explorer not working; explorer not in nixpkgs yet.
+- [x] Find startup time alternative for snacks.dashboard
 - [x] Fix diagnostic icons
 - [x] Set up auto styling with conform on buffer exit, try to work it in pyproject.toml
 - [x] Get conform stylers into requirements